aragalucas/aragalucas/README.md

 - 👋 Hi, I’m @aragalucas
-- 👀 I’m interested in finish odin project with the ruby path
+- 👀 I’m interested in finish odin project with the Javascript path
 - 🌱 I’m currently learning flexbox
 - 💞️ I’m looking to collaborate on open source projects
 - 📫 How to reach me: lucasaragao0192@gmail.com